yammer/circuitbox/README.md

 ## Circuit Store

 Holds all the relevant data to trip the circuit if a given number of requests fail in a specified period of time.
-Circuitbox also supports [Moneta](https://github.com/moneta-rb/moneta).
-As moneta is not a dependency of circuitbox it needs to be loaded prior to use.
-There are a lot of moneta stores to choose from but some pre-requisits need to be satisfied first:
+By default, Circuitbox uses an in-memory store, but it also supports [Moneta](https://github.com/moneta-rb/moneta) for alternative storage options.
+To use Moneta, add it to your project dependencies.

+When using a Moneta store, ensure it:

-- Needs to support increment, this is true for most but not all available stores.
+- Supports increment operations (true for most, but not all available stores)
-- Needs to support expiry.
+- Supports key expiry
-- Needs to support bulk read.
+- Supports bulk read operations
-- Needs to support concurrent access if you share them.
-For example sharing a KyotoCabinet store across process fails because the store is single writer multiple readers, and all circuits sharing the store need to be able to write.
+- Supports concurrent access if shared between processes (For example, KyotoCabinet is single-writer/multiple-readers, which can cause issues when multiple circuits need write access)

 ## Notifications